Reference: Advanced question syntax

 The following examples shows how to specify multiple advanced sensor options.

-In Tanium Server 7.3.314.3639 and later, you can enable a Force Computer ID setting to convert a counting question into a non-counting question by forcing Tanium Clients to include the computer ID in their answers.
+Enable the Force Computer ID setting to convert a single-sensor, counting question into a non-counting question by forcing Tanium Clients to include the computer ID in their answers.
+Note that the Question Results page does not include the computer ID results when you select this option.
 Converting to a non-counting question is a workaround that resolves cases where a counting question returns the too many results answer.
 For details, see the KB article Troubleshooting Errors / Informational Messages (too many results message).
-You can enable the setting in the Ask a Question field by using the get?forceComputerIdFlag=1 statement.
+You can enable the setting in the Ask a Question field by using the Get?forceComputerIdFlag=1 statement.
 You can also enable the setting in the Question Builder, under Advanced Question Options.
-The following figure shows the results for a question converted to a non-counting question.